Haivision/srt/docs/API/API-functions.md

 the array; otherwise both fields are updated to reflect the current connection state of the group.
 For details, see the [SRT Connection Bonding: Quick Start](../features/bonding-intro.md) and [SRT Connection Bonding: Socket Groups](../features/socket-groups.md) documents.

+For more information about `SRT_SOCKGROUPDATA` and obtaining the group data, please refer to [srt_group_data](#srt_group_data).
+Note that the group data filling by `srt_sendmsg2` and `srt_recvmsg2` calls differs in one aspect to `srt_group_data`: member sockets that were found broken after the operation will appear in the group data with `SRTS_BROKEN` state once after the operation was done, although the sockets assigned to these members are already closed and they are removed as members already.
+In case of `srt_group_data` they will not appear at all.

 **Helpers for [`SRT_MSGCTRL`](#SRT_MSGCTRL):**